Nate Eaton Player Props: Royals vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins had a 3.98 team ERA that ranked 19th among all MLB pitching staffs.
+- The Twins' 3.98 team ERA ranked 19th across all MLB pitching staffs.

-- The Twins allowed 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
+That ranked 21st in baseball.

 © 2023 Data Skrive.
 All rights reserved.